-First things first: I am a dyed-in-the-wool long-term investor, the kind of guy who buys to hold -- and hold and hold.
-Indeed, with an investment timeline of at least 20 years, a mere 16 months -- which is approximately how long the Fool's Champion Funds newsletter service has been up and running -- is just a drop in the proverbial bucket.
+First things first: I am a long-term investor through and through.
+I'm the kind of guy who buys to hold -- and hold and hold.
+Indeed, with an investment timeline of at least 20 years, a mere 22 months -- which is approximately how long the Fool's Champion Funds newsletter service has been up and running -- is just a drop in the proverbial bucket.

 Still, since Champion Funds is my puppy, I can't help but be pleased by the fine start we've gotten off to out of the gates.
-To wit: Every stock fund I've recommended has made money for shareholders, and taken collectively, our picks are beating the market by just over six percentage points.
-Since opening for business, in fact, we've nearly doubled up on the S&P's return.
+To wit: All but two of the funds I've recommended have made money for shareholders, and taken collectively, our picks are beating the market by more than 10 percentage points.

 What's more, we've notched that record with a varied assortment of funds.
-We have growth-oriented Champs that invest in the likes of eBay
+We have growth-oriented Champs that invest in the likes of Cisco Systems

 Not too shabby, eh?